YoshiABC123XYZ/LibTelltale/unsupported.md

 - Similar to above, when you toggle and enable a .ttarch (not .ttarch2) archive's compression and it was not compressed on load then you will get a warning returned on flush.
 This is because the type of compression varies between game archives.
 So be careful!
 This option is better used for .ttarch2 archives.

+#### The 'errors' above are WARNINGS which can be ignored and may or may not work.